-The third day will be very left-bank focussed.
+The third day will be focused on the left-bank.
 Begin the day with a visit of the Musée d’Orsay.
-This is one of the holy grails of impressionism and a must for art lovers.
+This is one of the holy grails of Impressionism and for art lovers.
 You can admire the masterpieces of Monet, Van Gogh, and Renoir.
 The architecture of the building, a former train station, it in itself worth the visit.

-If it’s shopping you’re looking for, you will be spoiled for choice with all the shopping streets like rue de Rennes, rue de Sèvre and the boulevard Saint-Germain. the Bon Marché and the Grande Épicerie are worth the walk. if you are more interested in home design, the Conran Shop will surely be the place for you.
+If you’re looking for more shopping Saint Germain is the perfect place.
+The shopping streets like rue de Rennes, rue de Sèvre and the Boulevard Saint-Germain propose many shops.
+The Bon Marché and the Grande Épicerie are worth the walk.
+If you are more interested in home design, the Conran Shop will surely be the place for you.

 Need a break from the business of the city?
 The Jardin du Luxembourg is the ideal place for this.
-A beautiful park ornamented with spectacular fountains, Ernest Hemingway is known to have enjoyed a stroll here.
+This beautiful park ornamented with spectacular fountains.
+Ernest Hemingway used to enjoy have a stroll here.

-If you are staying in Paris for 5 days, you are now halfway through your visit.
+If you are staying in Paris for five days, you are now halfway through your visit.